gambitproject/gambit/doc/formats.rst

 nested list; each player's strategies are given as a list of text labels, surrounded by curly braces.

+The nested strategy list is followed by an optional text comment field.

 The prologue closes with a list of outcomes.
 This is also a nested list.
 Each outcome is specified by a text string, followed by a list of numerical payoffs, one for each player defined.
 The payoffs may optionally be separated by commas, as in the example file.
 The outcomes are implicitly numbered in the order they appear; the first outcome is given the number 1, the second 2, and so forth.

 Structure of the body (list of outcomes)